-You ever just have one of those days where everyone around you seems to acting a little …funky?
+You ever just have one of those days where everyone around you seems to act a little …funky?
 A guy in a massive truck runs a red light and almost t-bones you, then beeps like it’s your fault.
-You run to the store for some toilet paper and there’s 16 angry parents in front of you all buying diapers and pedialyte.
+You run to the store for some toilet paper and there are 16 angry parents in front of you all buying diapers and Pedialyte.
 Then as you stand, helpless and lonely in the line at CVS, a woman turns to you and says “Must be the full moon.”
 Then she tilts her head back and howls; “Aroooooooooooo!”

 Okay, so maybe you’re not familiar with that exact scenario, but you get the idea.
 Everyone from school teachers to police officers is pretty quick to put the blame of societal behavior on the full moon.
 But does the old saying hold any weight?
 Does the full moon have any measurable effect on our brains?

 Logically we want to say yes.
 The adult human body is about 60% water and if we think back to 3rd-grade science class we know the moon can affect water (it’s the reason we have tides 😉, shoutout to Mrs. Upchurch).

 In reality, the moon’s gravitational pull on our bodies is negligible.
 In fact, a mosquito sitting on your arm exerts a stronger gravitational pull on you than the moon does.
 We also have to consider that the gravitational pull of the moon is just as strong during a new moon.
 The only difference is the moon is invisible to us, hidden by the sun’s glare.

 So what’s the deal?
 Where does this lunar lunacy come from?
 How does the moon affect our behaviors?
 The truth is as far as we can tell, it doesn’t.
 A meta-analysis of over 30 studies found that full moons are entirely unrelated to a whole host of events, including crimes, suicides, psychiatric problems and crisis center calls.